Department of Anthropology and Sociology

 Thesis title

-Borderland and capital: a study of mobility, networks and social change in India's North East (working title)
+Borderland and capital: identities, networks and social change in India's North East (working title)

 Internal Supervisors